Kellytom/FileNameTagging/README.md

 This gives us at least one tag to sort by.

+*Level 2 can be skipped* and the tag flag can be put at the beginning of the tag.
+It is a programmer's preference.
+Example:

+`my filename -writing.txt`

 #### Level 3:

-The next level is to put as many tags as possible, including numbers for sequential order.
+The next level is to put as many tags as possible, including numbers or letters for sequential order.
 For example:

-`filename 001 writing-.txt`
+`filename1 -002 -writing.txt`
+`filename2 -003 -writing.txt`
+`filename3 -001 -writing.txt`
+`filename4 -qqq -writing.txt`
+`filename5 -qqr -writing.txt`

 #### Level 4: